-2022 Engage & Mission Schedule
+2023 Engage & Mission Schedule

-Spark has planned for 2022 Engage status by selecting the missions marked with asterisks to be supported.
+Spark has planned for 2023 Engage status by selecting the missions marked with asterisks to be supported.
 Each month a particular mission will be highlighted.
 However, donations are accepted for any of these missions throughout the year to support others locally and globally.
 Mark your giving envelopes and/or checks to designate a contribution to a given mission.
 Make all checks payable to Good Shepherd UMC.
 Thank you for your generous support of people needing assistance around the world.

 January/February: Souper Bowl Challenge (Food Pantry)

-UMCOR Sunday is March 27!
+UMCOR Sunday is March 19!

-The Bishop Craig Children’s Village has been in operation since 2000 with primary support from the Detroit, West Michigan, West Ohio, Indiana, and Liberia Annual Conferences.
+The Bishop Craig Children’s Village has been in operation since 2000.
+This project provides for the basic needs, education, counseling, and healthcare to children in the Bishop Judith Craig Children Village.
 The center provides counseling, healthcare, education, and shelter to destitute youth in war-torn areas.
 Children orphaned by Ebola have found help and hope at the Village.

-September: Centro Familiar Cristiano*
+July: Centro Familiar Cristiano (Summer Children's Program)*